Ado-Odo: Preeminence of Oba Ado or Olofin of Ado-Odo Kingdom

 On 11, March 1891, a detachment of heavy British troops sailed from the Lagos Lagoon to Ado Kingdom.

 The Oba Oteni looking at his weak position at that moment, tactically surrendered himself to the British troops to protect his subjects and kingdom, he was removed from his territory to Lagos.
 His Palace was pillaged and looted by the British troops.
 Money, artifacts and valuable traditional costumes were taken away.

-On May 27, 1891, the Eletu Odibo of Lagos and the Olumegbon of Lagos with other Lagos chiefs requested the permission of the British government to release Olofin Ashade Awope Oteni.
+In May 27, 1891, the Eletu Odibo of Lagos and the Olumegbon of Lagos with other Lagos chiefs requested the permission of the British government to release Olofin Ashade Awope Oteni.
 Upon his release and signing of the peace treaty between Ado Kingdom and the British Government in August 1891, thereafter, British began conquering diverse Yoruba Kingdom in the hinterland, starting with the Ijebus In 1892, Oyo 1895, Benin 1897 and the Sokoto Caliphate In 1903.
 Fanuvi Samuel (2019) reported that The Addos, with their valiant Olofin Ashade Oteni actually pioneered Yoruba nationalism in Africa.
 This further affirm the great influence of Ado Kingdom and his King in the precolonial era.
 Ado Odo prominence was also recognized by French Government which sought his presence and representation at the treaty of Paris of 1889 during the era of partition of territories by the Colonial authorities.
 It was then listed and identified as a town on the Shore of Ado River also known as Yewa River.

 It is noteworthy that Ado-Odo remains inviolate and was never conquered during the Yoruba civil wars.
 This propelled her into the status of a sanctuary town where waves of people came to seek refuge and peace and security.